guotong1988/guotong1988.github.io/research/_posts/2022-08-01-relabel-by-pattern.md

 In the named-entity-recognise task, there is work\cite{ref5} that injects the entity dictionary into deep model.
 This work give more information for the deep model if the entities of training data is similar to test data.

 #### 4.3 ChatGPT
 The work \cite{ref7} of OpenAI use model predictions for human as new data to label.
 The model predictions are actually based on the training dataset.
-Our work do not have the reward model of \cite{ref7}, and I think reinforcement learning from human feedback(RLHF) is same to re-label here. \cite{ref7} correct the policy by reward model, which is same to correct all the related data/labels in training dataset.
+Our work do not have the reward model of \cite{ref7}, the differnce between reinforcement learning from human feedback(RLHF) and our re-label method is that RLHF focus on using the model predictions as training dataset of reward model, and our re-label method focus on correcting the origin training dataset of policy model.
+Also, RLHF correct the policy by reward model, which is same to correct all the related data/labels in training dataset of policy model.

 ### 5. Conclusion